-Bless every graduate, Lord, and assure them that You will direct the paths of every one who asks You.
-Help them not to grow weary in this new normal when distanced from so many friends and relationships.
+Bless every graduate, Lord, and assure them that You will direct the paths of all who ask.
+Help them not to grow weary in this new normal when some are still distanced from friends and relationships.
 Give them discretion, integrity, and wisdom as they approach their new unknown future.

 We pray for honesty, love, and kindness to always remain the norm in their lives, whatever they choose to do in the coming months and years.
 May thoughtfulness, patience, and faithfulness thrive as they look for ways to focus on others rather than their personal disappointments.

 Lord, give our graduates courage to persevere, especially in these uncertain times.
 Never let them turn from giving You first place in their lives.
 You understand their weaknesses, but You offer grace and strength.
 Assure them that failures can be the stepping stones to success and that the only kind of approval that really matters is the acceptance and unconditional love You offer them.

 We pray that these coming days will not bring a daze for them, but a strong sense of dependency on You, Lord.
 Strengthen their faith in You, and deliver them from temptations to doubt, fear, or second guess.
 You never have, and You never will abandon or let them down.